Award winning public relations agency

 “I’d like to thank all our clients for their continued support and the team at Holyrood for working so hard to deliver these award winning results.”

-Holyrood Partnership are enjoying a hugely successful spell as last night’s success follows on from the three trophies claimed at last year’s PRIDE awards.
+Holyrood PR are enjoying a hugely successful spell as last night’s success follows on from the three trophies claimed at last year’s PRIDE awards.

-If you would like to see more examples of what The Holyrood Partnership delivers for its clients check out the case studies.
+If you would like to see more examples of what The Holyrood PR delivers for its clients check out the case studies.

 What The judges said